CHILD ADVOCACY CENTERS

 Why are these services provided at the CAC?

-CACs are designed to reduce the stress experienced by child victims of abuse of their non-offending family members throughout the investigation and intervention process.
-The purpose of such investigations is to evaluate allegations of abuse with regard to protective and safety concerns, mental health issues, medical needs and possible prosecution.
+The purpose of these interventions is to evaluate allegations of abuse with regard to protective and safety concerns, mental health issues, medical needs, and possible prosecution.